sinonkt/gemini-playground/README.md

   ./bin/stop-gemini.sh
   ```

-***Notes, Builtin module is not available on web interface. <br/>
+***Notes, Builtin module is not available on web interface.
+So<br/>
-*So, For hardcore user, you can spawn gemini session then query inide docker container directly.
+***For hardcore user, you can spawn gemini session then query inide docker container directly.
 ```
 ./bin/spawn-gemini.sh
 ```